Jason Isringhausen: Oakland Athletics (1999–2001)

-St. Louis Cardinals (2002-2008)
+St. Louis Cardinals (2002–2008)

 Isringhausen signed with the Cardinals as a free agent before the 2002 season.
 During Isringhausen's time with the team, the Cardinals won the Central Division in 2002, 2004, 2005, and 2006 with World Series appearances in 2004 and 2006, winning the World Series in 2006.
-He registered a league-leading 47 saves in 2004, tying the franchise record which Lee Smith set, until Trevor Rosenthal broke the record in 2015.
+He registered a league-leading 47 saves in 2004, tying Lee Smith's franchise record (broken in 2015 by Trevor Rosenthal).
 He was an All-Star and posted a 2.14 earned run average (ERA) with 39 saves in 2005 as the Cardinals won 100 games.
 The saves total was fifth in the NL.

 Despite this success, Isringhausen's 2006 season began with two losses and a blown save in his first five appearances.
 He struggled with control problems throughout the season, leading to 38 walks (the most given up by Isringhausen in a season since he became a closer) and a 3.55 ERA, which was his highest ERA as a closer since the 2000 season, in which his ERA was 3.78.
 Isringhausen finished the season with a 4–8 record and 33 saves along with 10 blown saves.
 He missed the entire 2006 playoffs due to a hip injury, allowing rookie Adam Wainwright to become the Cardinals' closer for the playoffs and that team's World Series Championship.

 During the 2006 off-season, Isringhausen underwent his second hip surgery in two years.
 With Wainwright slotted into the rotation, Isringhausen was returned to the closer role to begin 2007.
 Isringhausen responded by notching career numbers in 2007, posting a 4–0 record, 2.48 ERA, and 32 saves while walking 28, striking out 54, and giving up only four home runs in 631/3 innings pitched, appearing in 63 games.
 Batters hit .179 against him.

-On September 25, 2007, Isringhausen was named as one of 10 finalists for the "DHL Presents the Major League Baseball Delivery Man of the Year Award"; and on October 5, 2007 it was announced the St. Louis Cardinals had picked up Isringhausen's option for the 2008 season.
+On September 25, 2007, Isringhausen was named as one of 10 finalists for the "DHL Presents the Major League Baseball Delivery Man of the Year Award"; and on October 5, 2007, it was announced the St. Louis Cardinals had picked up Isringhausen's option for the 2008 season.

 On May 10, 2008, manager Tony La Russa removed Isringhausen as the club's closer.
 On July 29, 2008, La Russa announced that Isringhausen had resumed his role as closer.

 On August 19, 2008, Isringhausen left the team due to lingering elbow tendinitis and a torn tendon.

 Tampa Bay Rays (2009)

 On February 20, 2009, Isringhausen signed a minor league deal with the Tampa Bay Rays with an invitation to spring training.
 On April 1, 2009, Isringhausen was added to the 40-man roster of the Rays, and began the season on the disabled list.
-Once activated, Jason pitched in nine games before it was announced on June 13 that he tore a ligament in the surgically repaired right elbow and would miss the rest of the season to undergo Tommy John surgery.
+Once activated, Isringhausen pitched in nine games before it was announced on June 13 that he tore a ligament in the surgically repaired right elbow and would miss the rest of the season to undergo his third Tommy John surgery.